Rules Engine

 Section titled “Rule Types”RelayCraft provides six types of rules to handle network traffic:

-1. Content Rewrite
+1. Rewrite Body

 - Target: Choose to modify the Request (before sending) or Response (before returning to client).

-- Text Replace: Simple string search and replace.
+- Replace: Simple string search and replace.

 Use Case: Modifying API response data to test different UI states, or injecting parameters into a request.

-2. Header Rewrite
+2. Rewrite Header

 - Actions: